 NACDL’s mission is to serve as a leader, alongside diverse coalitions, in identifying and reforming flaws and inequities in the criminal justice system, and redressing systemic racism, and ensuring that its members and others in the criminal defense bar are fully equipped to serve all accused persons at the highest level.

-"Senate bill would deliver relief to small biz owners with a record," by CCR Staff, Collateral Consequences Resource Center, June 05, 2020
+"Pennsylvania expands access to 255 licensed occupations for people with a record," by CCRC Staff, Collateral Consequences Resource Center, July 14, 2020